-Software development costs of \$2,080,099 relate to projects not placed in service as of December 31, 2021, amortization will be calculated using the straight line method over the appropriate estimated useful life.
+The Company had software development costs of \$1,336,020 and \$2,080,999 related to projects not placed in service as of December 31, 2022 and December 31, 2021, respectively, which is included in intangible assets in the Company's consolidated balance sheets.
+Amortization will be calculated using the straight-line method over the appropriate estimated useful life when the assets are put into service.

-7. Notes Payable and Convertible Debt
+6. Notes Payable and Convertible Debt